3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/homework/unit_03/angular/ron-swanson/README.md

 ## How to succeed

 Work together, help each other, and also use the debugging slack channel.

+You can use the criminals app as your guide: https://github.com/ATL-WDI-Curriculum/atl-wdi-10/tree/master/angular_lessons/labs/criminals-ui-router-starter

 ## :bug: Bug Report